 What is the difference between the Record of Employment and Letter of Employment?

 Letter of Employment (LOE) – This is a letter of employment verification issued on Humber letterhead by Comp & Ben, upon request by the employee.
-This will indicate the employee’s status of employment, start date, end date if applicable, title and current salary.
+This will indicate the employee’s status of employment, start date, end date if applicable, title and salary.
 This is normally requested for opening a bank account or other bank related transactions, mortgage application, and other legal transactions.
-Please contact the Support Centre to request this document.
+Please contact the HR Support Centre to request this document.

 Note: When requesting a Letter of Employment, it is mandatory that you provide an email address for all e-form requests as well as phone requests to the Support Centre.
 This allows for verification and will streamline the process.